-Deciding to outsource a business function is not always easy and requires understanding of the costs to perform that function internally, as well as determining if it aligns to core competencies and strategic vision.
+Deciding to outsource a business function is not always easy and requires an understanding of the costs to perform that function internally, as well as determining if it aligns with core competencies and strategic vision.
 Does the function fall outside of your company’s core competency and expertise?
 Is it draining valuable resources that can be better leveraged elsewhere?
 If you answered yes, it might be time to consider outsourcing.
 To help you thoroughly evaluate outsourcing and its impact, here are the top pros and cons to consider.

 Pros of Outsourcing:

 Working with an outsourcer creates a competitive advantage, as your company is leveraging experience, expertise and best practices that improve efficiencies and productivity.
 By outsourcing particular tasks and functions that do not align with core staff’s competencies, companies are able to improve performance and productivity.